 We put customers at the centre of the process, by developing an industry leading Customer Forum.
 Read the final Customer Forum Final Engagement Report (PDF, 1,029 KB).

 A similar regulatory process applies to gas.
-This is called the Gas Access Arrangement Review (GAAR) and you can learn about it on our site here.
+This is called the Gas Access Arrangement Review (GAAR).

 For the past few years, Victoria's electricity distributors have worked together on pricing and engaged customer by way of stakeholder forums.

 This teamwork helped shape our most recent Tariff Structure Statement (TSS).
 The TSS includes the basis of our customer charges from 1 July 2021 until 30 June 2026.
 These charges have been approved by the Australian Energy Regulator (AER).